matias-ceau/scripts/docs/scripts/ardour-open.sh.md

 #### Overview

-This script automates the process of opening an Ardour session from the user's designated project directory.
-It scans for `.ardour` files within the specified directory (`/home/matias/audio/PROJECTS`), presents them in a list format using `dmenu`, and opens the selected project with Ardour.
+The `ardour-open.sh` script is a simple shell script designed for users of Ardour, a popular digital audio workstation.
+This script helps streamline the workflow by allowing users to quickly browse through their existing Ardour projects and open a selected session.
+It utilizes the `find` command to search for `.ardour` files within the specified project directory, and employs `dmenu` for a user-friendly selection interface.
+Once a session is chosen, Ardour is launched with the selected project.

-The core of the script:
+The script does the following:

-1. It uses the `find` command to list all `.ardour` files in the projects directory.
+1. **Finds Projects**: It searches the directory `/home/matias/audio/PROJECTS` for files with the `.ardour` extension.
-2. The output is filtered through `grep` and processed with `sed` to format the path.
+2. **Filters Results**: Uses `grep` and `sed` to format the output, stripping away the full path and preparing it for display.
-3. The results are displayed in a `dmenu` prompt, allowing user selection.
+3. **User Interface**: Invokes `dmenu` to present the user with a list of available sessions in a scrollable format.
+4. **Session Launch**: Opens the selected session with the Ardour application.

 ---